Ruth H Walker, MD, PhD Email Ruth Walker

 Dr. Walker's clinical and research interests involve the neuroanatomy of the basal ganglia; the structures which are affected by neurological diseases such as Parkinson's disease, dystonia, tics and tremors.
 In addition to diagnosing and treating patients with these disorders, she specializes in those affected by involuntary movements known as chorea, seen in disorders such as Huntington's disease.

 She has particular expertise in diagnosing and treating the very rare types of chorea known as neuroacanthocytosis, which includes chorea-acanthocytosis and McLeod's syndrome.

-Dr. Walker lectures internationally on these topics and regularly gives courses on chorea and other hyperkinetic movement disorders at the annual meetings of the American Academy of Neurology and the Movement Disorder Society.
+Dr. Walker lectures nationally and internationally on these topics and regularly gives courses on chorea and other hyperkinetic movement disorders at the annual meetings of the American Academy of Neurology and the Movement Disorder Society.